- If the CDN acceleration domain name is not accessible, what information should I provide to help investigate the issue?

 - Why is return-to-source traffic greater than Content Delivery Network traffic?

-- Why is Content Delivery Network traffic used up when I haven’t used CNAME for the network?
+- Why is there CDN traffic when I haven’t set the CNAME to Azure CDN?

 If the Content Delivery Network acceleration domain name is not accessible, what information should I provide to help troubleshoot the issue?